May 12, 1922- Beatrice Arthur:

 In 1955, Arthur played Lucy Brown opposite Lotte Lenya in a seminal Off-Broadway production of Bertolt Brecht’s The Threepenny Opera.
 Arthur later wrote that Lenya taught her economy in acting.
 She continued to do television including regular appearances on the Sid Caesar Show, where, she said the cast taught her how to be outrageous.

 Arthur said it was Mame, that led to All In The Family, and it was Vera Charles who sketched out the character reprised in her first two television series.
 She ended Maude, she said, because she wanted to go out on a high.
-She showed up on the Mary Tyler Moore Hour (1979) and Soap (1980), and then starred in an ill-fated American version of the British hit of Fawlty Towers, called Amanda’s (1983).
+She showed up on the Mary Tyler Moore Hour (1979) and Soap (1980).
 In 1985 came The Golden Girls, her best known and most successful work.

 Along the way, she gathered even more LGBTQ fans for her camp work in the insane Star Wars Holiday Special (1978), in which she had a song and dance number in the Mos Eisley Cantina, and for The Beatrice Arthur Special (1980), a musical revue with Rock Hudson, Melba Moore, and Wayland Flowers and Madame.
 Could it get much gayer?